Article 1: Officers - Powers and Duties

-The OSC officers (president, vice president, secretary, treasurer and parliamentarian) and the administrative aide will meet after the July OSC meeting, or in the first month following the hiring of an administrative aide, to determine the duties which the administrative aide will perform in regard to each of the officer positions.
+The OSC officers (president, vice president, secretary, treasurer and parliamentarian) and the administrative aide will meet within the first month after the July OSC meeting and/or following the hiring of an administrative aide, to determine the duties which the administrative aide will perform regarding each of the officer positions.
 Duties must be in alignment with the administrative aide’s job description on file with Human Resource Services.

 4.2 Support for OSC committee chairs

-The chairs of the OSC standing and ad hoc committees will meet to determine the duties which the administrative aide will perform in regard to each of the committee chair positions.
+The chairs of the OSC standing and ad hoc committees will meet to determine the duties which the administrative aide will perform regarding each of the committee chair positions.
 Duties must be in alignment with the administrative aide’s job description on file with Human Resource Services.

 Article 5: Operating Staff Council Year and Meetings